radshop/raspiblitz_openvpn/README.md

 3. Reconnect to the Raspiblitz over SSH once it restarts.
 Wait for all of the Raspiblitz services to start then exit from the main menu to a command prompt.
 4. Use `ip address` and `curl https://ifconfig.me ; echo` as you did above to confirm that the VPN is connected

+### Step 7: Server Cleanup
+If you leave the CA Key in place on your server, any party that gains access will be able to create their own certificates for your VPN.
+You want to prevent that.
+1. Make an offline copy of your server key.
+    1. `cat ~/easy-rsa/pki/private/ca.key` to output the contents of the key.
+    2. Copy the output and save it in a safe place off the server.
+    3. Delete the file once you have a safe copy. `rm ~/easy-rsa/pki/private/ca.key`
+2. If you need to generate any certificates in the future, recreate the CA Key from your offline copy.
+If you lose it, you will not be able to create additional client certificates for this server - you will need to regenearate all of the server and client certificates.

+We also want to get rid of our temporary files just to keep things neat: `sudo rm -r /tmp/raspiblitz_openvpn/`

+---

+## Administration
+### Port Mapping
+The mapping of ports for Bitcoin (8333) and Lightning (9735) through the VPN is done by 2 lines in the before.rules file:

+`-A PREROUTING -i eth0 -p tcp --dport 8333 -j DNAT --to-destination 10.8.0.10`

+`-A PREROUTING -i eth0 -p tcp --dport 9735 -j DNAT --to-destination 10.8.0.10`

+If you need to map ports for additional services Raspiblitz offers, just edit the rules `sudo nano /etc/ufw/before.rules`.
+Add a new line with everything identical except the port number after `--dport`.

+When you are done, restart UFW to make the change: `sudo service ufw restart`